 Rabbit peered through the crack.
 “Who cares, Peter?
 There’s a hallway lit by candles on the other side but I can’t see much: the crack is too small and the light is too dim.
 I don’t think there’s anyone around though.”

 Peter tugged at one of the pieces of wood and it came away easily in his hand with virtually no sound.
 “Hoi!
 The saints are with us, Rabbit: the boards are full of dry rot,” he grinned.
 A few seconds later, he had freed the door.
 “Aw, there’s no handle or door knob,” he groaned in despair.
 “We can’t open it.”

 “Wait,” exclaimed Rabbit, rooting around on the floor.
 “Here’s the spindle, but there’s no way to turn it in the door lock.”

-“I wouldn’t have dropped it,” Rabbit sniffed.
+“I would not have dropped it!”
+Rabbit sniffed.

-In the faint light from the dozen leaded windows set high in the walls and the ruddy glow from the ranges and oven fires, they saw on the tables closest to them something they’d never thought they would never see again in this world: mounds of freshly baked bread and pats of butter.
+They crawled under the table and entered the kitchen warily, their weapons at the ready.
+In the waning daylight from the dozen leaded windows set high in the walls and the ruddy glow from the ranges and oven fires, they saw on the tables closest to them something they’d never thought they would see in this world again: mounds of freshly baked bread and pats of butter.